Nǐ hǎo, shìjiè, behold Hong Kong !

 Some more can be found here.

-2.6) Movies and Books to see before arriving in Hong Kong
+2.6) Movies and Books to see before Hong Kong travel

 Argue with us and we bet we will prove that the best way to know about a city apart from visiting it is by watching movies or reading books.
 People say that a mind can run faster than light.
 So, there’s no harm in imagining a great scene with your favorites stars and Chinese mercenaries against a backdrop of Hong Kong.
 If you are someone like me, you could simply start with Batman: The Dark Knight.
 The team went to Hong Kong, especially to shoot the scene where caped crusader captures mob accountant Lau.
 Lau’s office was actually located at IFC2 Building at 8 Finance Street on the waterfront of Hong Kong’s Central District.
 It’s the second tallest building in the city.